thfProjects/Physecs/README.md

 ## Future plans

-- Fix boxes tilting when bounding off a flat surface
+- Fix bodies tilting when bounding off a flat surface when there is multiple contact points
 - Add multithreading
 - Continuous collision detection